scsm-ua/kirtan-guide-en/songs/sujanarvuda-radhita-pada-yugam.md

     kṛpayā hari-kīrtana mūrti-dharaṁ dharaṇī-bhara-hāraka-gaura-janam janakādhika-vatsala-snigdha-padaṁ praṇamāmi sadā prabhupāda-padam

-Bestowing his grace upon all souls, he is Hari*kīrtan* incarnate.
+Bestowing his grace upon all souls, he is Hari-*kīrtan* incarnate.
 As the associate of Śrī Gaura, he relieves Mother Earth of the burden of offences committed upon her.
 And he is so gracious that his endearance of all beings excels that of even a father.
 I make my obeisance unto him—the mine of all these qualities; perpetually do I bow down to the effulgence emanating from the toenails of the holy feet of my Divine Master. śaraṇāgata-kiṅkara-kalpa-taruṁ

 #### 9